open-telemetry/opentelemetry-go/CONTRIBUTING.md

 It is important that internal `config` are not shared across package boundaries.
 Meaning a `config` from one package should not be directly used by another.
 The one exception is the API packages.
 The configs from the base API, eg.
-`go.opentelemetry.io/otel/sdk/trace.TracerConfig` and
+`go.opentelemetry.io/otel/trace.TracerConfig` and
 `go.opentelemetry.io/otel/metric.InstrumentConfig`, are intended to be consumed by the SDK therefor it is expected that these are exported.

-When a config is exported we want to maintain forward and backward compatibility, to achieve this all fields should not be exported but should instead be accessed by methods.
+When a config is exported we want to maintain forward and backward compatibility, to achieve this no fields should be exported but should instead be accessed by methods.

 Optionally, it is common to include a `newConfig` function (with the same